How to Get a Land Mortgage

 Independent Mortgage Advisor

-If you’re looking at buying a plot of land and need to find a way to finance it, there are specific mortgages out there that are tailored to different uses and ventures.
-Whether it’s farm or woodland, a commercial undertaking or you want to build your own home, there are lenders out there with lending products to match every land purchase eventuality.
+If you’re looking at buying a plot of land and need to find a way to finance it, specific mortgages are tailored to different uses and ventures.
+Whether it’s a farm or woodland, a commercial undertaking, or you want to build your own home, lenders have lending products to match every eventual land purchase.

-These work slightly differently to traditional residential mortgages, with applications and interest rates that have their own criteria.
-Here we look at what is involved and how to go about securing such a loan.
+These work slightly differently from traditional residential mortgages, with applications and interest rates that have their own criteria.

 In this article: